nricciardi/pave-guard/slides-summary.md

 GraphQL is a query language for APIs, we use it for all HTTP requests.
 The query language is a more user-friendly and descriptive alternative to RESTful APIs.
-We can easily development new APIs thanks to resolvers and test them using the built-in APIs dashboard called Apollo sandbox.
+We can easily develop new APIs thanks to resolvers and test them using the built-in APIs dashboard called Apollo sandbox.

 ### StaticGuard

 [NIC]

 StaticGuard device is composed by a microcontroller which manages sensors.
 Firmware of StaticGuard was developed using Arduino libraries.
 Telemetries are sent to remote server using integrated bridge.
 StaticGuard is place above the road, in order to capture transits of vehicles of different shapes.

 StaticGuard's firmware is executed on Arduino R4 Wi-Fi.